hassantarabai/SynMap_helper_scripts/README.md

 - The script **invert_fasta.py:** This script inverts nucleotide sequences in a multi-contig FASTA file by generating their reverse complement.
 - The **invert_gff.py:** This script prepares a GFF file with inverted coordinates.
 It requires an input GFF file along with the associated nucleotide FASTA file to correctly compute the inverted positions and strands.

-Both scripts rely on Biopython [Biopython](https://biopython.org/) for functionality.
+Both scripts rely on [Biopython](https://biopython.org/) for functionality.

 ## Installation